core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The broker MUST respond with a 4.00 (Bad Request) error if any received parameter is specified multiple times, invalid or not recognized.

 A CoAP endpoint creating a topic may specify a 'topic_data' URI different than that used by the broker.
-The broker may then simply forward observation requests the topic_data_uri
+The broker may then simply forward the observation requests to the 'topic_data' URI.

 If the 'topic_data' is empty the broker will assign a resource for a publisher to publish to.